 FOOTBALL IS (NOT SO) BACK!

-It’s supposed to be the most wonderful time of the year… high school games every Friday night, our beloved Ohio State Buckeyes (the second most loathed college football team in America, we were chastened to learn a couple years ago) on Saturday, and the Super Bowl-bound Cleveland Browns on Sundays.
+It’s supposed to be the most wonderful time of the year… high school games every Friday night, our beloved Ohio State Buckeyes (and how about that slugfest last Saturday night against Notre Dame?) on Saturday, and the Super Bowl-bound Cleveland Browns on Sundays.

-In honor of the gridiron season that is not to be (unless you’re the SEC, and don’t care how many people get sick), we resort to cheap metaphors today while considering an unusual and (to us) troubling tree law case.
-Change the fact pattern by about three feet, and the outcome would have been opposite what the court ruled.
+In honor of the gridiron season, we resort to cheap metaphors today while considering an unusual and (to us) troubling tree law case.
+Change the fact pattern by about three feet, and the outcome would have been the opposite of what the court ruled.
 That is, if Jennifer’s trees had been growing a yard or so south of where they were rooted, they would have been boundary trees.
 Neighbors Tony and Xiaoye couldn’t have touched them.
 But because the trunks and root flares of the conifers were all on Jennifer’s land, Tony got away with whacking away so much root support that Jennifer had to take the three trees down.

 “Can they do that?” you ask, because you seem to remember a California case that said otherwise.
 Good recall, tree law fan.
 Unfortunately, the answer is pretty much, “Yeah, in Washington, they can do that.”
 But somehow it seems that the answer ought to be otherwise, that your right to Massachusetts Rule-style hacking at your neighbor’s tree should be informed by some kind of a duty not to kill the tree in the process.